 We all know that raising a child is very expensive, but do you just how costly it is?
 For a middle-income family to raise a child born in 2015 through the age of 17, the cost of rearing a child has hit $233,610, according to a report by Time.com.
 With the increasing cost of raising a child a lot of parents opt to work more!
 This results in having to incur babysitter costs.
-With these kinds of additional costs, it becomes even more difficult to work towards debt recovery.
+With these kinds of additional costs, it becomes even more difficult to work on debt management.

 Babysitter Costs – How Much to Really Pay?

 Despite the circumstances that require you to need the service, babysitter costs do not have a standard rate.
 There are many factors including location, number of children, and years of experience to consider to determine the cost.
 You want to be sure you are offering a competitive rate, but you also don’t want to overpay.
 For instance, a night out is expensive enough and you don’t want to spend money you could be putting toward getting out of debt.